 Molly's New Friend

 Klara joins the group and they all to the present.
 Molly takes Klara under her wing to teach her about modern New York, she is really happy to have Klara on the team because they are both around twelve years old and both are mutants.
 Within a day or two of returning to the present the Skrull Secret Invasion began and Molly and the Runaways were in the middle of it.
 They actually saw the first wave of the invasion attack New York.
 Xavins mentor from his super Skrull training is a high level commander in the invasion and has ordered the death of the Young Avenger, Hulkling because of his royal heritage.
 Along with staving off the invasion, Molly, her fellow Runaways as well as Wiccan and Speed protect a battered Teddy (Hulkling).
-Once Teddy is safe and recovered the group rush to the main battle in Central Park.
+Once Teddy is safe and recovered the group rush to the main battle in Central Park where they defeat the Skrulls with help from other heroes.

 She was invited to live at the institute, given the rationale that she's one of the few hundred remaining mutants left on the planet.
 As Wolverine is taking her back to her friends (who at this time were hanging out with the rest of the X-students), they are attacked and captured by a mutant hating extremist who wanted revenge for the cruelty of her parents.